stephenulmer/macos-setup-ansible/README.md

 This script will install pip and Ansible, then fetch a copy of this repo and run the playbook.

 Ansible and its dependencies are installed into ~/.ansible-bootstrap and pip is installed for system-wide use.
 As the last play in setup.yml, Ansible is installed again usign Homebrew, and then ~/.ansible-bootstrap is removed.
-This leaves an Ansible installation that is manageable with brew.
+This leaves an Ansible installation that is manageable with brew, but doesn't pollute the user's python environment.

-Tasks that require the Mac App Store have an Ansible tag of "mas", and are skipped by default.
-This is because there is no command-line friendly way to sign in to the app store since High Sierra.
-As long as you use the Mac App Store App and sign in before running the playbooks, the items tagged "mas" will work just fine.

-Additionally, tasks that require private information are tagged "vault" and also skipped by default (because you will not have the vault keys).
-An example is licensing VMware Fusion, which requires a key.
-You can replace my encrypted information with yours and still use those plays, or perform those steps by hand.
+The setup.yml playbook only installs the Homebrew package manager and the Mac App Store CLI.
+The user can run additional plays from playbooks/*.yml to install and set-up additional function.

+## Evolution

+This was my first self-motivated project with Ansible, and served as a learning tool.
+As such, the form has changed quite a bit as I've matured with this particular tool -- the organizational philosphy is very different from cfengine and chef.

+This repo started with a handful of custom roles for Ansible, but they fell into one of two categories:

+  - complicated enough to warrant their own repo
+  - just a wrapper for an existing role

+The former are working their way into existence, and the latter were just transformed into playbooks for simplicity of configuration and testing.

 ## Motivation